 The reality is that recovery is available for those who want it.
 Sometimes our unwillingness to go to particular meetings is another form of denial and an excuse not to do what's necessary to get better.
-We should always pray about which meetings we attend.
-Every meeting is a Christian meeting if we take Jesus with us.

 Section Two

 About Addiction Recovery